chakreshkatari/intelliAssist/README.md

 ## License

-Built for educational purposes as part of the LaunchED AI Internship Capstone Project.
+Built for educational purposes as part of the Digital Hercules Innovation AI Internship Capstone Project.